Quebec Immigrant Investor Program

 There are specific steps one must follow when applying to the QIIP.
 We provide a general overview of these steps in this section, which we encourage you to review.

-Step 1: Contact Canada Investor Immigration to obtain access to our qualified immigrant law firm for assistance throughout the entire application process, which begins with obtaining all of the necessary support documentation required by the QIIP, including:
+Step 1: Contact Davies Immigration Law to obtain access to our qualified immigrant law firm for assistance throughout the entire application process, which begins with obtaining all of the necessary support documentation required by the QIIP, including:

 - Documents establishing your legal net worth.